-The area of the Domain currently leased by the Ashburton Bowling Club is located at the heart of the gardens.
+The area adjacent to the playground and proposed water play area is located at the heart of the Domain.
 It is located in close proximity to many of the key facilities and activities that are proposed to be enhanced over the next 30 years.
-The location is ideally located next to the historic core of the gardens, adjacent to the main carpark area and redeveloped playground, water play, aviary and wildlife spaces.
-It sits at a junction of the gardens, sports and play precincts.
+The location is ideally located near to the historic core of the gardens, adjacent to the main carpark area, redeveloped playground, water play, wildlife garden and aviary spaces.
+It sits at a junction of the gardens, sports and play precincts, and is visible from the new main entry and access road from Walnut Avenue (Project 5).